 If an apprentice fails an end-point assessment method, it is the employer, provider and apprentice's decision whether to attempt a resit or retake.
 If a resit is chosen, please call the Highfield scheduling team to arrange the resit.
-If a retake is chosen, the apprentice will require a period of further learning and will need to complete a retake checklist.
+If a retake is chosen, the apprentice will require a period of further learning and will need to complete a new gateway meeting and Gateway Readiness Report.
 Once this is completed, please call the Highfield scheduling team to arrange the retake.